Know what you're putting in your body.

 - Supports immune function during cold season

-- May shorten the duration of a common cold
+- May reduce duration of common cold

-- May reduce the severity of cold symptoms
+- May reduce severity of cold symptoms

 - Modulates immune cell activity